peterhry/peterhrynkow.com/resume.md

 Responsibilities:

-- Scoping, documenting, and overseeing the development of software features
+- Scoping, documenting, and overseeing the development of features for a large SaaS platform
 - Coaching, mentoring, and motivating the development team as Scrum Master
 - Championing a culture of excellence and accountability within the organization
 - Defining developer roles and responsibilities